jina-ai/examples/my-first-jina-app/README.md

           },
 ```

-Now go back to your terminal and hit `Ctrl-C` (or `Command-C` on Mac) a few times to ensure you've stopped Docker.
+Now go back to your terminal and hit `Ctrl-C` a few times to ensure you've stopped Docker.

 </details>